vscode-abl/vscode-abl/README.md

 ## Configuration checklist

 Here are a few things to verify before opening [issues](https://github.com/vscode-abl/vscode-abl/issues/new):
-* OpenEdge has to be installed on your local machine, and configured in VSCode.
-As of today, versions 11.7, 12.2 and 12.8 have been tested.
+* OpenEdge must be installed on your local machine and configured in VSCode.
+As of today, versions 11.7, 12.2, and 12.8 have been tested.
-* Verify that the openedge-project.json is present in the root directory, and has no syntax error
+* Verify that the `openedge-project.json` file is present in the root directory and has no syntax errors.
-* Make sure at least one .p or .cls is opened, as the extension is not active by default
+* Make sure at least one `.p` or `.cls` file is opened, as the extension is not active by default.
-* Check the Java command line being executed (using Process Explorer for example)
+* Check the Java command line being executed (using Process Explorer, for example).
-* Check the OE command line being executed (also using Process Explorer for example)
+* Check the OE command line being executed (also using Process Explorer, for example).
-* Check the .builder directory in your project, it contains valuable log files
+* Check the `.builder` directory in your project; it contains valuable log files.
-* Make sure you have `source` directories in your configuration file ; `propath` entries are not monitored and thus nothing would be recompiled
+* Make sure you have `source` directories in your configuration file; `propath` entries are not monitored, and thus nothing would be recompiled.
-* Check the ABL Language Server output: open Output view (Ctrl + Shift + U) then ABL Language Server in the combo-box
+* Check the ABL Language Server output: open the Output view (Ctrl + Shift + U) then select ABL Language Server in the combo-box.
-* Include the grammar version number (shown in the ABL output tab) if your problem is about syntax highlight
+* Include the grammar version number (shown in the ABL output tab) if your problem is related to syntax highlighting.

 ## Greetings
 Initial plugin development done by [chriscamicas](https://github.com/chriscamicas).
 In turn, largely inspired by ZaphyrVonGenevese work (https://github.com/ZaphyrVonGenevese/vscode-abl).